| At a Glance | |

 - Side effects — Mild nausea possible; smaller protein-first meals help

-- Energy — May fluctuate initially; NAD+ smooths this out
+- Energy — May fluctuate initially; NAD+ is used to support the oxidation side of the deficit

 Weeks 5–8